BDC Hamburger Icon

 Open row

-Email marketing is an effective sales and customer engagement strategy but doing it correctly takes work.
-You need high-quality, relevant content with excellent email deliverability rates and compelling calls to action to achieve the best digital marketing return on investment (ROI)
+Email marketing is an effective sales and customer engagement strategy, but doing it correctly takes work.
+To achieve the best return on investment (ROI), you need high-quality, relevant content, excellent email deliverability rates and compelling calls to action.

-Subscriber engagement is crucial to successful email marketing campaigns.
+Subscriber engagement is crucial to running effective email marketing campaigns.
 Engaged subscribers receive, read and act on your messages, helping boost sales and grow your business.
-We’ll explore eight best practices for engaging your email subscribers and highlight excellent email marketing services that can make your campaigns effortless.
+We’ll explore best practices for engaging your email subscribers and highlight mistakes to avoid that can lower your digital marketing ROI.

 How to engage your email subscribers

-Consider the following eight tips for engaging your email subscribers and reaping the benefits of email marketing.
+Consider the following tips for engaging your email subscribers and reaping the benefits of email marketing.

 1. Use a healthy, valid email list.